In this article are 5 ways to increase turnover and increase your profit.

 You have the opportunity to create a much better life for yourself, your staff, family and even contribute more to your community when you earn more.

-Take The Sanity Test: Increase Turnover or Increase Profit?
+Introduction: Increase Turnover or Increase Profit?

 From a financial perspective, being in business is about making money.

 Turnover is not making money – it’s just the amount that people pay you.